Thai-Inspired Chicken Chopped Salad

 Notes

-• I used a small rotisserie chicken.
-Once chopped, it measured 3 ½ cups.
+- I used a small rotisserie chicken.
+Once shredded and chopped, it measured 3 ½ cups.
 Alternatively, you may bake or grill 3 large (or 4 medium-sized) chicken breasts to use in this recipe.

 This was delicious.
 I did not have Sriracha so I used sambal olek.
 I used twice as much sambal as was called for with sriracha.
 I think I could have used even more.
 Otherwise I made it exactly to the recipe.
 A really nice change of pace if you're going to have salad for dinner.